ApolloAuto/apollo/docs/howto/how_to_run_MSF_localization_module_on_your_local_computer.md

 ![2](images/msf_localization/localization_result.png)

-The first table is the statistical data of SINS.
-The output frequency of SINS is 200hz.
-The second table is the statistc result of Lidar localization.
-The output frequency of Lidar localization is 5hz.
+The first table is the statistical data of Fusion localization.
+The second table is the statistical result of Lidar localization.
+The third table is the statistical result of GNSS localization.

 The meaning of each row in the table
  - error：  the plane error, unit is meter